 • Insuring transactions involving Indian / Native American / Native Band lands.
 These include (a) land within the boundaries of an Indian Reservation [U.S.] including land in trust for a tribe and land in trust for individuals AKA allotments, (b) land interests outside of a reservation owned by a tribe, or owned by an organization whose ownership includes a tribe or an entity organized under tribal law, or (c) Reserve land [Canada];

-• Insuring a mineral estate separate and apart from the surface interest (Please refer to current bulletins concerning "Mineral Exception" for sample definition of minerals.);
+• Insuring a mineral estate or interest separate and apart from the surface estate or interest (Please refer to current bulletins concerning "Mineral Exception" for sample definition of minerals.);

-• Providing mineral coverage on commercial property in area of mineral development;
+• Providing mineral coverage on property in an area of mineral development;

 • Insuring easements in gross or prescriptive easements;

-• Insuring any interest separate from the surface, including but not limited to, for example, wind, water, improvements, subsurface storage, salt domes, geothermal, etc.;
+• Insuring any estate, right or interest separate and apart from the surface estate or interest, including but not limited to, for example, wind, water, timber, improvements, subsurface storage, salt domes, geothermal, gravel, sand, limestone, caliche, pore space, etc., by lease, easement, reservation, deed, etc.;

 • Insuring water rights;